topoftheyear/Byte-le-Royale-2019/sphinx/overview.md

 # Overview
 Congratulations!
-If you are reading this, you are the newest hire for the great Galactic Trade Council!
+If you are reading this, you are the newest hire for the `Pilots Federation`!
 This means that you will soon begin competing against others to see who is the best trader in the sector.
 Before you begin, please take note of the following concepts<sup>1</sup>